KRXO-FM: KRXO-FM-HD2

 104.5's life began in August 2013 when it started to simulcast KRXO and its outgoing classic rock format.
 When KRXO's main analog signal flipped to its current sports format, K283BW and KRXO-HD2 continued to carry the classic rock programming that had been discarded from 107.7.
 KRXO-FM-HD2 is branded as 104.5 KRXO after the translator's frequency.
 K283BW broadcasts from a tower located in Northeast Oklahoma City that is also used by other radio and television stations in the market.
 KRXO-FM-HD2 features air personalities who are also heard on other stations in the Tyler Media cluster.

 KRXO-FM-HD3

-KRXO-FM-HD3 originates a Spanish oldies format branded as "Éxitos 96.5".
+KRXO-FM-HD3 originates a Spanish CHR format branded as "Ritmo 96.5".
 The programming is repeated on analog translator K243BJ at 96.5 MHz for those without HD Radios.
 K243BJ broadcasts from a tower located at Tyler Media's headquarters and Spanish-language broadcast complex (5101 South Shields Drive in South Oklahoma City).
 The studios for KRXO-FM-HD3 are located there as well (separately from its English-language sister stations).

 Originally a relay for KEBC, K243BJ/KRXO-FM-HD3 flipped to Top 40/CHR as "Now 96.5" on September 12, 2013.
-In November 2014, "Now" was moved to K225BN/KOMA-HD2 and rebranded as "Now 92.9"; after the move, K243BJ/KRXO-FM-HD3 flipped to the current Spanish oldies format.
+In November 2014, "Now" was moved to K225BN/KOMA-HD2 and rebranded as "Now 92.9"; after the move, K243BJ/KRXO-FM-HD3 flipped to a Spanish oldies format.
+On May 1, 2025, K243BJ/KRXO-FM-HD3 changed their format from Spanish oldies to Spanish CHR, branded as "Ritmo 96.5".